How to Teach Yourself a Foreign Language

 Introduction

-Welcome to Teach Yourself a Foreign Language, a practical guide containing the skills and strategies you need to learn any language as effectively and quickly as possible.
-Whether this is your first time or you’ve already started, this guide will provide you with the essential tools to take you from an absolute beginner through to the upper-intermediate stages.
+Welcome to my guide to how to teach yourself a language, a practical guide containing the skills and strategies you need to learn any language as effectively and quickly as possible.
+Whether this is your first time learning a language or you’ve already started, this guide will provide you with the essential tools to take you from an absolute beginner through to upper-intermediate in a way that is practical, insightful, and easy to follow.

 How this guide works

-The approach is simple: start with the essentials.
 You don’t need to read the full guide before you begin learning.
-If you are new to language learning, the main chapter is Resources, but I recommend you read at least until the end of Activities—that’s just a few pages.
-However, if you’d like a more solid foundation, I recommend you read on after that.
-You don’t need to read the chapters in order, and you can skip around based on your preference.
+The key chapter is Resources, but I recommend you read at least until the end of Activities.
+After that, you don’t even need to read the chapters in order.

-For help reading this guide, here is a breakdown of the chapters:
+To help you, here is a breakdown of the chapters:

 Though there may seem to be a lot of information here, think of it as an investment.
 If you start with a bit of theory now, you will save time in the long run by doing it better the first time.